Back to species list

 Introduction

-The Arctic warbler is a leaf warbler species.
-It breeds in birch or mixed birch forest near water across Fennoscandia and the northern Palearctic, with isolated populations in Alaska.
-It migrates to winter in southeast Asia, undertaking one of the longest migrations of any Old World insectivorous bird.
-It forages in the canopy and mid-story layers, feeding on insects.
+A widespread leaf warbler in the genus Phylloscopus, breeding in birch or mixed birch forest near water across Fennoscandia and the northern Palearctic, with a breeding population in Alaska.
+It is strongly migratory, with the entire population wintering in southeast Asia, undertaking one of the longest migrations of any Old World insectivorous bird.

 Description